gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/foundryvtt.md

 ### Creating a service {#creating_a_service}

-One of the ways to run the software is using [systemd#Writing unit files](systemd#Writing_unit_files "systemd#Writing unit files"){.wikilink}.
-You can create a simple service for Foundry
+One of the ways to run the software is using [systemd#Writing unit files](systemd#Writing_unit_files "wikilink").
+You can create a simple service for Foundry VTT:
-VTT:

 `[Unit]`\
 `Description=Foundry VTT`\